For Keeps Necklace

 We're here for you...

-We want to help keep your THATCH jewelry in tip-top shape; we offer repairs, re-plating and professional cleaning services - please reach out to email@example.com with repair inquiries.
+We want to help keep your THATCH jewelry in tip-top shape; we offer repairs, re-plating and professional cleaning services - please reach out to us via the form provided or email firstname.lastname@example.org with your repair inquiry.